Illustration by Robson Michel.

 - Some of the official D&D adventure adaptations will be accessible to characters from different campaign worlds.

 What about Ravenloft: Mist Hunters, Eberron: Oracle of War, Critical Role content, etc.?
 Those are still playable as their own campaigns with their own rules.
 However, adventures from Ravenloft and Eberron will be also integrated into their respective Adventurers League campaign play format.
 Critical Role is essentially the same format as Forgotten Realms, so it really doesn't need any updates.
 We'll provide guidance on how to adapt adventures from Ravenloft and Eberron as necessary.

 We have several documents and guidelines on the way soon!
 Here's a status report.

 - Webpage Update.
-We're going to revise our Adventurers League landing pages in September on the Wizards site.
-We'll also post the Critical Role Pack and Journeys through the Radiant Citadel adaptation guide there as well (you can obtain them right now on the official D&D Discord in the #al-updates channel).
+We are in the process of revising our Adventurers League landing pages in on the Wizards site.
+We'll also post the Critical Role Pack and Journeys through the Radiant Citadel adaptation guide there as well (you can obtain them right now on the D&D Discord server, #al-updates).

 - Big Adaptation Guide Revision.
 This is being worked on internally.
-We expect to see this publicly available by late September, aligning with the other document drops.
+We expect to see this publicly available by the end of November [updated release information], aligning with the other document drops.

 - DM's Guide, Player's Guide Updates.
-We'll be dropping these alongside the Dungeoncraft rules for Eberron and Ravenloft, slated for late September.
+We'll be dropping these by the end of November [updated release information].